 Applicants must submit official transcripts from all previously attended colleges or universities, including the highest degree attained, and must have a minimum of three years of experience teaching in a Pre-K-12 classroom.
 Applicants must also submit proof of employment in a P-16 setting or a background check.

-The Education Programs through the School of Adult and Graduate Studies at Carson-Newman University are accredited by the National Council for Accreditation of Teacher Education (NCATE).
-Carson-Newman University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+- The Education Programs through the School of Adult and Graduate Studies at Carson-Newman University are accredited by the National Council for Accreditation of Teacher Education (NCATE)

 What Is an Online Doctorate in Educational Administration?